Complying with the egg production standard

 - managing the hazards associated with egg production

-- making sure that staff understand the importance of managing the hazards
+- making sure that staff understand the importance of managing these hazards

-- making sure that staff have the skills and knowledge they need for their work
+- making sure that staff have the skills and knowledge that they need for their work.

 All egg producers in Australia are required by law to:

 - comply with the national egg and egg product processing standards